Fabrisdev/htmv-docs/docs/tutorial-basics/route-handlers.md

 ---

 # Route handlers
-Following with `APIs`, you sometimes want a single endpoint for your users, for example `/api/user` and depending on the method used on the request act accordingly.
+Sometimes you want a single endpoint for your users, for example `/api/user` and depending on the method used on the request act accordingly.
 For example, create an user with method `POST`, get users with method `GET` and more.

 Normally you'd do that programatically like the following:
 ```ts